-Calculating a unit price allows us to value your investment in the Portfolio.
-The Portfolio's unit price is calculated by dividing the net asset value of the Portfolio by the number of units issued to investors.
-The net asset value is the value of the Portfolio's assets less its liabilities.
+Calculating a unit price allows us to value your investment in a Strategy.
+Each Strategy's unit price is calculated by dividing the net asset value of that Strategy by the number of units issued to investors.
+The net asset value is the value of a Strategy's assets less its liabilities.

-The Trust Deed sets out the principles that apply to the valuation of the Portfolio's assets and calculation of net asset value.
-We generally calculate the net asset value of the Portfolio each business day.
-We may use the calculated unit price at the end of any month for up to two business days after the month ends.
+The Trust Deed sets out the principles that apply to the valuation of a Strategy's assets and calculation of net asset value.
+We generally calculate the net asset value of a Strategy each business day.
+We may use the calculated unit price at the end of any month for up to two Business Days after the month ends.

 We may set valuation methods and policies for each category of asset and change them from time to time.
-The Supervisor approves these valuation methods and policies and we will tell the Supervisor if we make any changes.
+The Supervisor approves these methods and policies and we will tell the Supervisor if we make any changes.
 Sometimes we use estimates to value assets, for example, where assets are priced monthly, or where assets become illiquid (difficult to convert to cash) or are not regularly traded.